freenas/freenas-docs/userguide/services.rst

    Control Services

-A service is stopped if its icon is a red "OFF".
-A service is running if its icon is a blue "ON".
-To start or stop a service, click its ON/OFF icon.
+A service is stopped if its icon is a red :guilabel:`OFF`.
+A service is running if the icon is a blue :guilabel:`ON`.
+To start or stop a service, click the :guilabel:`ON`/:guilabel:`OFF` icon.

-To configure a service, click the wrench icon associated with the service or click the name of the service in the "Services" section of the tree menu.
+To configure a service, click the wrench icon associated with the service or click the name of the service in the :guilabel:`Services` section of the tree menu.

-If a service does not start, go to :menuselection:`System --> Advanced` and check the box "Show console messages in the footer".
-Console messages will now show at the bottom of your browser.
-If you click the console messages area, it will pop-up as a window, allowing you to scroll through the output and to copy messages.
-Watch these messages for errors when you stop and start the problematic service.
+If a service does not start, go to :menuselection:`System --> Advanced` and check the box :guilabel:`Show console messages in the footer`.
+Console messages will now show at the bottom of the browser.
+Clicking the console messages area will make it into a pop-up window, allowing scrolling through the output and copying messages.
+Watch these messages for errors when stopping or starting the problematic service.

 To read the system logs for more information about a service failure, open :ref:`Shell` and type :command:`more /var/log/messages`.